Swright88/extending-testing/phase7/09_challenge.md

 1. CSV files which JMeter writes to are created if they don't already exist, but are **appended to** if they do exist.
-If you want to re-run a test, either make a new CSV file or rename the old one first.
+If you want to re-run a test, either choose a new CSV filename or rename the old one first.
 2. If and when you're starting requests at the same time, you might find your CSV file contains unordered data, producing some "interesting" line graphs!
    If that happens, you can sort your data by the values in the first column